The 1 in 12 Club

-The 1 in 12 Club refers to both a members' club and the building in which it is based, in Bradford, West Yorkshire, England.
+The 1 in 12 Club is a self-managed social centre in Bradford, West Yorkshire, England.
 Owned and run by its membership as a collective based upon anarchist principles, its activities include social and political campaigning—most visibly as a hub for the city's May Day activities—and use of the building as a self-managed social centre and host for performing arts.
 In the 1980s it was one of the main locations for the UK crust and anarcho-punk scene, and in the 1990s played host to much of the country's straight edge metalcore scene.

 Background

 The club was formed by members of Bradford's anarchist orientated Claimants Union in 1981.
 The immediate objectives of the club were to generate and sustain a social scene, accessible and affordable to both the low waged and unemployed.
 The expectation and hope was that this would in turn encourage the anarchist values of self-management, co-operation and mutual aid.
 The late 1970s and early 1980s saw massive job losses across Britain and Bradford was no exception with GEC and International Harvester shutting plants in the City.
 Against this backdrop a particularly strong and active Claimants Union emerged which campaigned vigorously to improve the situation for unemployed and low waged people in Bradford.
 In 1981, a government investigation into benefit fraud found that '1 in 12' claimants was actively "defrauding the state", and the union adopted this statistic as its name.

 From the outset the 1 in 12 Club has identified itself with the anarchist principles of self-management, mutual aid and co-operation.
 As such the 1 in 12 logo has always been placed upon a red and black flag, the historic colours of the international anarchist movement.

-One member commented in 2003: "The club is about having a social space that’s accessible to working class people.
+One member commented in 2003: "The club is about having a social space that's accessible to working class people.
 We also want a space, a journalistic space if you like, where we can state our ideas.
-I think it’s about reclaiming what’s ours to reclaim.
-We don’t have the right to reclaim the Philippines, we do have the right to reclaim Bradford because it’s ours.
-That’s always been a really strong thing, that Bradford is ours – it’s no more complicated than that really.
-From that, everything else flows – everything the club’s done."
+I think it's about reclaiming what's ours to reclaim.
+We don't have the right to reclaim the Philippines, we do have the right to reclaim Bradford because it's ours.
+That's always been a really strong thing, that Bradford is ours – it's no more complicated than that really.
+From that, everything else flows – everything the club's done."